Explicit Galois obstruction and descent for hyperelliptic curves with tamely cyclic reduced automorphism group: Explicit obstruction and descent

 \section{Explicit obstruction and descent}

-We will now use the arithmetic dihedral invariants from Section \ref{sec:dihedral} to obtain descent criteria for hyperelliptic curves, depending on their reduced automorphism group $G$ and their genus $g$.
-If the obstruction vanishes, then we also indicate how an explicit descent can be obtained.
-Throughout, we let $\Xm$ be a hyperelliptic curve over $K$ of genus $g$ and with reduced automorphism group $\Gbar$ whose field of moduli for the extension $K | k$ equals $k$.
+In this section, we will use the homogeneous dihedral invariants from Section \ref{sec:dihedral} to obtain an explicit arithmetic description of the descent obstruction for hyperelliptic curves with tamely cyclic reduced automorphism group.
+If this obstruction vanishes, then we also indicate how an explicit descent can be obtained.
+To phrase our results in a concise way, we first define the \emph{type} of a hyperelliptic curve with tamely cyclic reduced automorphism group.